andypiper/my-glitch-in-bio/README.md

 ← `layout/`: Markup templates — you can edit every line of HTML or never even look at any of it.
 The data you specify in `settings.json` will be built into the page using the HTML in here.

-← `styles/`: Stylesheets for Hello Links, including alternate themes.
+← `public/styles/`: Stylesheets for Hello Links, including alternate themes.
 Change your theme in `index.html`.

+← `public/manifest.json` and `public/sw.js`: These set your site up to function as a Progressive Web App (PWA).

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)